britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 be probabilistically mitigated by the observer considering the low-order bits of the packet number, and rejecting edges that appear out-of-order.

-## Alternate RTT Measurement Approaches for Diagnosing QUIC flows
+## Alternate RTT Measurement Approaches for Diagnosing QUIC flows {#other-bad-ideas}

 There are two alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.